isomerpages/mlaw-corp/news/speeches/_posts/2022-11-14-post-Opening Speech by Second Minister for Law Edwin Tong SC at SGRI Conference.md

 a)	The stakeholders of PIL have shared their personal experience - that through collaboration, bold spirit and action of the stakeholder groups and their advisors, the company swiftly completed a pre-negotiated restructuring.

-b)	In this regard, it has been observed  that while expediency in resolving the matter was a consideration due to PIL’s position as a debtor in financial distress, the rights of creditors were also protected.
+b)	In this regard, it has been observed<sup><a href="#fn1" id="ref1">1</a></sup>  that while expediency in resolving the matter was a consideration due to PIL’s position as a debtor in financial distress, the rights of creditors were also protected.

 c)	I highlight that PIL made early and full repayment of its scheme debts.
 Additionally, just recently, to mark its return to financial health.
 This year, PIL donated $1.7 million to self-help groups in Singapore.